 Students who complete the program and meet the requirements for participation will receive a Certificate of Completion.
 Show colleges and universities that you have what it takes!

 To receive your UC Irvine High School Summer Scholar Certificate of Completion, you must:

 - Attend the Program Orientation on Saturday, June 20, 2015 (tentative).

 - Enroll in and successfully complete your UCI credit course (schedules vary; See "Academics").

 - Attend the required Program Seminars, twice per week (M/W 3-5pm or Tu/Th 3-5pm; students are assigned to a schedule that will not conflict with their UCI credit course).

 - Attend the Program Closing Event on Thursday, July 30, 2015.

-Visit and explore UCI Irvine virtually!
+Visit and explore UCI virtually!
 This tour highlights the campus, academic programs, and student life.
 Stops at academic schools, residential facilities, recreation facilities, and student support services will give you an idea of what a typical day on campus looks like.